Q: What is a mortgage servicer and how do I know who services my loan?

 Two government-sponsored enterprises (GSEs), Fannie Mae and Freddie Mac, control a majority of the nation’s mortgage loans.
-GSE loans are not eligible for parts of this settlement because of positions their regulator, the Federal Housing Finance Administrator (FHFA), has taken.
+GSE loans were not eligible for parts of this settlement because of positions taken by their regulator, the Federal Housing Finance Administrator (FHFA).

-However, homeowners with GSE-controlled mortgages who won’t directly benefit from settlement-related programs – that’s most of us – will still see benefits through reduced foreclosures, stabilizing home values and significant new mortgage servicing standards and consumer protections.
+However, homeowners with GSE-controlled mortgages who did not directly benefit from settlement-related programs – that’s most of us – still saw benefits through reduced foreclosures, stabilizing home values and significant new mortgage servicing standards and consumer protections.

 This settlement, in addition to recent federal efforts to modify Freddie and Fannie loans, means that the majority of distressed borrowers might qualify for some level of help.

 Q: Will there be payments to foreclosure victims?